-Older adults without any dependents don’t need traditional life insurance coverage.
-However, they still have to plan for their funeral, which can cost anywhere from $8,000-$10,000 — not including other end-of-life expenses such as medical bills.
+Older adults without any dependents might not need traditional life insurance coverage.
+However, they still have to plan for their funeral, which can cost anywhere from $7,000-$10,000 — not including other end-of-life expenses such as medical bills.

-Your funeral costs may be covered entirely by taking out final expense (or burial) insurance.
+However, if that is your main concern, final expense (or burial) insurance might be a better option.
 Take a look at our selection of the best life insurance for seniors for other alternatives.

 Individuals who are worried about passing on debt to their loved ones should consider credit life insurance.
 Unlike traditional life insurance, this type of insurance is uniquely designed to pay off a borrower's debt after death.

 You may receive an offer to take out a credit life policy after a major purchase, such as a home or expensive vehicle.
 The value of the policy will correspond to the value of the loan it's intended to pay off.
-Credit life insurance is easier to qualify for than traditional life insurance but has limited use and loses value if the death benefit is larger than your outstanding debt.
+Credit life insurance is easier to qualify for than traditional life insurance but has limited use and loses value if the outstanding debt it insures increases beyond the death benefit of the policy.